JSerwatka/notion-syntax-highlighter/README.md

   - Mermaid
   - PureScript
   - Racket
+- "**Changing Notion appearance requires page refreshing**: When you switch the appearance of Notion from "dark" to "light" (or the other way around), the font color inside the code blocks may not always update.
+To solve this problem, refresh the page

   If you need support for these languages, please create a parser.
 Check [higlightjs parsers](https://github.com/highlightjs/highlight.js/tree/main/src/languages) for refernece.